IOOPM-UU/Qoders/proj/code_quality_report.md

 We have when writing our code adhered to the **GNU coding standard** using the **astyle** tool.
 This helps to automatically format our code correctly and uniformaly.
 This has helped us during the project to keep the code readabile and easy to understand, making our work process more efficient.

 ## Conclusion
-In conclusion, we belive our code adheres to the Y65 standards.
+In conclusion, we believe our code adheres to the Y65 standards.
 We have explained our process, design choices, and provided examples to showcase our code is of the highest quality.